Moqume/Cookillian-WP/readme.txt

 * Exposed PHP/WordPress Filters and JavaScript variables regarding cookie permissions, opt-in and opt-out for complex sites
 * Statistics to track the impact of the EC Directive
 * Debug mode for web development and testing
+* Supports caching plugins such as WP Super Cache
 * Support for the DNT/Do Not Track browser headers (http://donottrack.us)
+* Support for "Implied Consent"

+Visit the [official website](http://myatus.com/projects/cookillian/) for more details.

 == Installation ==